rishabhk108/MLClass/Spring2026/project_guidelines.md

   - What worked and what didn’t
   - What you learned
 - Please try to make your project **stand out**.
 The projects that get the highest score are the ones that have taken extra effort in their report, code, slides, and the overall project.

+## 📌 Grading Guidelines
+If you follow the checklist below for the project, you will get 80% of the project grades.
+The rest 20% is reserved for truly outstanding projects that stand out.

 ---